krallice/exp/cs/sorting/sorting.md

 ```
 if array.size > 1:
     calculate midpoint
-    divide array into 2 slices around the midpoint
+    divide array into 2 slices (2 subarrays) around the midpoint
     recursively call same function on each slice (left and right)

     // descending up the recursion: